-On February 15, 2017, ALPHA entered into an OLSA with BDO for a loan facility of ₱5,500.0 million to refinance the existing loans and to finance new projects and working capital requirements of the Group.
+On February 15, 2017, ALPHA entered into an OLSA with BDO for a loan facility of P5,500.0 million to refinance the existing loans and to finance new projects and working capital requirements of the Group.
 The loan has a term of seven years, payable in 25 quarterly principal amortizations commencing one year after initial drawdown date.
-This loan facility was subsequently increased to ₱6,726.0 million in last quarter of 2017.
-On various dates in 2017, ALPHA made its drawdowns amounting to ₱6,286.0 million.
-Despite of the drawdowns made, cash and cash equivalents decreased from ₱256.1 million to ₱215.6 million due to the major outlays to support the completion of Alphaland Corporate Tower and first phase of Alphaland Baguio Mountain Log Homes Project and day-to-day operational activities of the Group.
+This loan facility was subsequently increased to P 6,726.0 million in last quarter of 2017.
+On various dates in 2017, ALPHA made its drawdowns from P256.1 million to P215.6 million due to the major outlays to support the completion of Alphaland Corporate Tower and first phase of Alphaland Baguio Mountain Log Homes Project and day-to-day operational activities of the Group.